 English 3300 is an advanced writing course designed to meet the needs of students who are preparing for careers in engineering, scientific, technical, business and writing professions.
 The course emphasizes rhetorical concepts such as purpose, audience, style, and situation as well as strategies for planning, organizing, designing, and editing technical and professional communication.
 Specific assignments include professional correspondence, reports, proposals, technical definitions and descriptions, and instructions.
 As part of the work of this class, students prepare technical documentation on the repair of broken devices for the online community iFixit.com and participate in a community-based writing project for a local nonprofit organization.

 English 3318 emphasizes the study and practice of professional writing in workplace contexts.
 Students will practice managing projects, analyzing client needs, applying principles of visual rhetoric and design, and producing a variety of workplace documents.
-As part of the work in this class, student teams will partner with the Waco-McLennan County Library to produce professional materials that promote literacy programs for local teens and adults.
+As part of the work in this class, student teams will partner with a local community organization or school to produce professional materials such as brochures, flyers, videos, and social media posts.
 Students will also create a digital portfolio that includes a resume and other documents that showcase their work as professional writers.

 ENG 4321 is a workshop course designed to develop your skills in composing in multiple modes and media for different audiences, purposes, and situations.
 Though “new media” seems to denote only the most current and bleeding edge technologies, what counts as “new” changes and evolves at a rapid pace.
 In this course, we will primarily focus on composing our own video- and audio-based essays and creating print-based texts using new media tools.
 You will compose an episode of a podcast, design a print and social media campaign using Adobe Photoshop and InDesign, craft a digital story, and compose a website page to publish your work online.